 - Avoid mating birds with common faults.

-- Continue to breed from a pen which produces good offspring, this is the ‘progeny test’.
+- Continue to breed from a pen that produces good offspring; this is the ‘progeny test’.

 - Use an excellent bird in all matings for the full duration of its reproductive life.